 Creamy lemon garlic shrimp pasta is so easy but such a showstopper recipe.
 The sauce and pasta cooks at the same time for minimum effort.
 Just delicious!

 Juicy, plump shrimp (or prawns as we call them in South Africa) in a creamy lemon garlic sauce is always a good idea.
-Now add all of that to a plate of al dente pasta and you have yourself a most delicious, easy dinner that took next to no time to make but will impress the socks off your family/guests.
+Now add all of that to a plate of al dente pasta and you have yourself a most delicious, easy dinner recipe that took next to no time to make but will impress the socks off your family/guests.

-How to make creamy lemon garlic shrimp pasta
+How to make shrimp pasta

 Get a large pot of salted water boiling while you start the sauce.
 Melt the butter in a large skillet/frying pan then add the shrimp in batches until golden brown and opaque.
-I used frozen, deveined shrimp for this recipe and just removed the shells before cooking but you could use shelled prawns as well.
+I used frozen, deveined shrimp for this recipe and just removed the shells before cooking but you could use shelled shrimp as well.
 Try to buy the very best shrimp you can afford because the difference is notable.
-You want sweet, juicy, plump shrimp that won’t be rubbery once cooked.
+You want sweet, juicy, plump shrimp or prawns that won’t be rubbery once cooked.

 What is the difference between prawns and shrimp?

 Living in South Africa, we’ve always called this specific type of crustacean, “prawns” (as do many people around the world).
 Shrimp to us are teeny tiny prawns that are used most often in frozen seafood mixes.
 However, shrimp or jumbo shrimp as they are called in the US and what we call prawns are pretty much exactly the same thing.
 So when you see an American recipe using shrimp, they are using prawns (usually Tiger/Queen prawns).
 Similarly for American readers, if a recipe calls for prawns, simply use shrimp/jumbo shrimp.